-Rating A Rating B Rating C uses methods of reflection to appraise plans and own performance against success criteria and makes relevant recommendations that inform future actions uses methods of reflection to appraise plans and own performance against success criteria and makes some recommendations for future actions uses methods of reflection to review plans and own performance and makes limited suggestions for improvements manages tasks within proposed times by selecting and using strategies to sequence work performs tasks within proposed times by using strategies to sequence work performs tasks within proposed times using strategies, as directed sets and achieves artistic goals by effectively using a range of recommended strategies sets and achieves most artistic goals by using a range of recommended strategies sets and achieves some artistic goals by using a limited range of recommended strategies uses task-focused strategies during the planning and completion of all artworks. uses task-focused strategies during the planning and completion of most artworks. uses task-focused strategies during the planning and completion of some artworks. completion of some artworks.
+Rating A Rating B Rating C uses methods of reflection to appraise plans and own performance against success criteria and makes relevant recommendations that inform future actions uses methods of reflection to appraise plans and own performance against success criteria and makes some recommendations for future actions uses methods of reflection to review plans and own performance and makes limited suggestions for improvements manages tasks within proposed times by selecting and using strategies to sequence work performs tasks within proposed times by using strategies to sequence work performs tasks within proposed times using strategies, as directed sets and achieves artistic goals by effectively using a range of recommended strategies sets and achieves most artistic goals by using a range of recommended strategies sets and achieves some artistic goals by using a limited range of recommended strategies uses task-focused strategies during the uses task-focused strategies during the uses task-focused strategies planning and completion of all artworks. planning and completion of most artworks. during the planning and completion of some artworks.